ibm-cloud-docs/image-templates/image_index.md

 Complete the following steps to create an image template of a virtual server.

-1. Navigate to your console's device menu and ensure you have the correct account permissions to complete the tasks.
+1. Go to your console's device menu and make sure that you have the correct account permissions to complete the tasks.
 2. From the **Devices** menu, select **Device List**.
 3. Click the virtual server that you want to use to create an image template.